Healthcare and Hospital Law

 - We represent physicians with respect to employment contract issues and privileging and licensure problems and medical groups in managed care contract negotiations.

-- We serve as counsel to the New Mexico Hospital Association and the New Mexico Healthcare Association (the long-term care and assisted living trade association).
+- We serve as counsel to the New Mexico Hospital Association.

 - We advise clients on New Mexico tax issues specific to the healthcare industry, representing for-profit and nonprofit healthcare clients with tax planning and structuring, audit defense, administrative protests, refunds, tax credits and incentives.